raytopianprojects/Short-and-Sweet-Public-License/README.md

 1. The output of this Work, any work that uses this Work, and any modifications to this Work must be licensed under this license.

-2. If you share or let anyone use this Work you must inform them where they can freely download this Work and its preferred form for modifying.
+2. If you share this Work or let anyone use this Work you must inform them where they can freely download this Work and its preferred form for modifying.

-3. When sharing this Work you must display that this Work is licensed under this license.
+3. When sharing this Work you must display, where you're sharing it, that it is licensed under this license.

 4. You may not change this Work's license.